pprabu-ucsd/cse15l-lab-reports/Lab 3/Lab Report 3 - Researching Commands.md

 This option in the `less` command highlights all matches within the file with the given pattern (is case-sensitive).
 This option is helpful, as if you are looking for a specfic piece of evidence within a text or file, using this option, you lessen the time spent searching for the specific piece of evidence needed.

-> For this option, as it was not possible to highlight the parts of the code block that matched the pattern, the pattern will be capitalized instead to convey the effect, and the actual images from the terminal will also be shown.
+> For this option, as it was not possible to highlight the parts of the code block that matched the pattern, the pattern will be fully capitalized in the text instead to convey the effect, and the actual images from the terminal will also be shown to show what it normally looks like.

 **Example 1:**